Marcus Livius Drusus (reformer)

 Marcus Livius Drusus (before 122 BC – 91 BC) was a Roman politician and reformer.
 He is most famous for his legislative programme during his term as tribune of the plebs in 91 BC.
-During his year in office, Drusus proposed wide-ranging legislative reforms, including offering the citizenship to Rome's Italian allies.
+During his year in office, Drusus proposed wide-ranging legislative reforms, including offering citizenship to Rome's Italian allies.

 The failure of these reforms, and Drusus' subsequent murder at the hands of an unknown assassin in late 91 BC, are often seen as an immediate cause of the Social War.

 Early life

 Marcus Livius Drusus was born before 122 or 124 BC.
 He was the son of Cornelia (precise identity unknown) and the Marcus Livius Drusus who had served as tribune in 122 BC, consul in 112 BC, and censor in 109 BC.
 His father died in office during his censorship in 109.

 If the younger Marcus was the eldest son, he would now have become the pater familias of the Drusi and the provider for his two siblings, Mamercus and Livia.
 However, certain scholars believe that Mamercus was in fact the eldest son, Marcus one or two years his junior.

 Cicero reports that Drusus was a principled and conscientious youth.
 When serving as quaestor in Asia, possibly in 102 BC, he conspicuously refused to wear his official insignia as a sign of respect.

 After the death of his father, Drusus inherited vast amounts of wealth, with which he paid for grand gladiatorial shows during his aedileship, possibly in 94 BC.
 His generosity was famous in antiquity: he once commented that he spent so much money on other people that he had 'nothing left to give away to anybody but mud and air'.
 Drusus also built a grand new house on the Palatine Hill, telling the architect to build it so that all his fellow-citizens could see everything he did.
 This famous house was later owned by Cicero, Censorinus, and Rutilius Sisenna.